anderssch/RPx/README.md

 ==========================================

 This is an automatic theorem prover [RPx][RPx] for first order logic without equality.
-It accepts problems in [TPTP format][TPTP] but only cnf problems have been tested.

-This software is released under the [MIT License][MITLicense].

 The TPTP Parser and the clausifier is based on Metis development version a0e808d746fa1f14cf944bed0d395d0df991320d http://www.gilith.com/software/metis/